LUH-CHI/chiffee/README.md

 ## Versions

+### 2.1 `February 6, 2020`
+- Fixed a bug where inactive users appeared on the purchase page.
+- Users will now get confirmation emails when they cancel a purchase.
+- Fixed some UI issues in templates.
+- Reworked views.

 #### 2.0 `February 3, 2020`

 To migrate from an older version on the existing server, follow [these](./INSTALL.md#migrating) steps.